seyerjo/seyerjo/README.md

 </p>

 <p align="justify">
-Currently I am deeply involved in the study of the practical application of newly emerging Data Science and Artificial Intelligence based tools to increase the productivity of IT processes through programming.
+Currently, I am deeply involved in the study of the recently emerged tools based on Data Science and Artificial Intelligence and their impact on increasing the productivity of IT processes, either through their direct application or through solutions programmed for this purpose.
 </p>

 ```javascript